Ischia Campania, Italy Travel Guide

 Public buses may not be fully accessible for mobility needs.

-Consider your planned itinerary, the season of your visit, and your personal needs to create a suitable transport approach.
+Consider your planned itinerary, the season of your visit, and your personal needs to generate a suitable transport approach.
 Many items are available for purchase on the island, especially in Ischia Porto and Forio.